-How does human procreation fare with respect to condition (3)?
-Again, not nearly as well as divine creation.
+This leaves us with how human procreation fares with respect to condition (3).
+Again, it fares not nearly as well as divine creation.
 According to Non-Identity Theodicy, God creates out of a desire to love those who come to exist and to offer them a great eternal life.
 One of God’s primary reasons for creating is a desire for the good of the specific persons who will come to exist.
 But even in morally favorable cases of human procreation, the reasons human persons have for procreating are complex, and a concern for the good of the one who will come to exist is not always central.
 Sometimes human persons procreate for selfish reasons, and a concern for the good of the one who will come to exist is absent altogether, or considered only as an afterthought.
-As David Benatar , parental motivations for procreating are often at least partly self-serving: to “satisfy biological desires,” to “find fulfillment,” to ensure “an insurance policy for old age” and an influence beyond the grave.
-Many times parents don’t initially intend to procreate at all, procreation being an unintended side-effect of physical desire or relationship bonding.

-Human procreation is in general morally permissible despite fairing significantly worse than divine creation with respect to Non-Identity’s proposed conditions for the morally acceptable creation of beings vulnerable to significant suffering.
+As David Benatar recognizes, parental motivations for procreating are often at least partly self-serving: to “satisfy biological desires,” to “find fulfillment,” to ensure “an insurance policy for old age” and an influence beyond the grave.
+Indeed, many times parents don’t initially intend to procreate at all; procreation can be an unintended side-effect of physical desire or relationship bonding.
+Yet human procreation is in general morally permissible despite fairing significantly worse than divine creation with respect to Non-Identity’s proposed conditions for the morally acceptable creation of beings vulnerable to significant suffering.

-Someone might object that a morally relevant distinction favoring human procreation over divine creation is that human are not responsible for the reproductive system within which they procreate, and that it may be unfair to expect human persons to renounce their natural functions.
+Someone might object that a morally relevant distinction favoring human procreation over divine creation is that human persons are not responsible for the reproductive system within which they procreate, and that it may be unfair to expect human persons to renounce their natural functions.
 However, even if being stuck with a certain frame makes acts of human procreation more understandable, I doubt this diminishes human responsibility so far as to account for the extent of the moral freedom to procreate that many find strongly intuitive.
 For most of us, the frame we inherit makes lying, cheating, stealing, and a host of other bad acts come just as naturally as procreation, perhaps now even more naturally in places of readily available contraception.
 Just as our natural inclinations to such acts do little to diminish their immorality, our natural tendency to procreate cannot morally excuse us from the harm resulting from procreation.

-Moreover, God may be stuck with a similar frame.
-It is consonant with Non-Identity Theodicy that God is just as inclined to create the actual world inhabitants as we are to procreate, and Non-Identity Theodicy suggests that it is a necessary truth that creating those inhabitants would result in grave suffering.
+Moreover, God may be working with a similar frame.
+It is consonant with Non-Identity Theodicy that God’s desire to create the actual world inhabitants is as strong or stronger than any human desires resulting in procreation, and Non-Identity Theodicy suggests that it is a necessary truth that creating those inhabitants would result in grave suffering.
 The divine case is then much like the human procreation case with the exception that God has significant moral advantages at both the beginning of human life (where he can create out of pure motivations) and the end of human life (where he can offer an eternity of fulfillment beyond the grave).